rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ## Where to store editor state?

-The next thing to try is to change the behavior of event handlers to return a new version of the document being edited instead of a projection.
-Then call a project function on this new document to render it.
+The next thing to try is to change the behavior of event handlers to return a new version of the document being edited instead of a new projection.
+The document can then be converted to a `Terminal` document using the projection function which in turn can be rendered by the GUI.

 The new `meta` field might come in handy here.